harness/developer-hub/docs/continuous-delivery/cd-infrastructure/aws-cdk.md

 :::warning

-Ensure that the user ID used in the Git Clone step and steps that call Git commands in the step group is same as the user ID specified in the [Run as User](#run-as-user) setting.
-Your step will fail if the user ID used in the Git Clone command and user that calls the Git Clone command is different.
+Ensure that the user Id used in the Git Clone step and steps that call Git commands in the step group is same as the user Id specified in the [Run as User](#run-as-user) setting.
+Your step will fail if the user Id used in the Git Clone command and user that calls the Git Clone command is different.

 This issue can also occur for existing pipelines for users who have turned on the `CDS_CONTAINER_STEP_GROUP_RUN_AS_USER_AND_PRIVILEGED_FIX` feature flag as it changes the behavior of certain settings including `Run as User` when it is not configured.
 To fix this issue, set `Run as User` in your Git Clone step and CDK Deploy step to `0`.
 :::